bptstbn/moviebot/README.md

 ### Scenario 8 : display the poster of a movie

-- "Show me the poster of Scarface?"
+- "Show me the poster of Scarface"
 - "Can you send me the picture of American Psycho?"

 ### Scenario 9 :